 Why should I choose to register Westfalen Verband NA?

 The Westfalen Verband NA is one of the few registries operating in North America as a direct extension of its German counterpart.
 This means the Westfalen Verband NA follows German rules, and foals born here are issued German Westfalen passports, just like foals born in Germany.
 So North American horses registered Westfalen are eligible to compete and breed in Germany, under the same rules as horses born in Germany, and breeders here get input and advice from the same German judges and officials who oversee the direction of sport horse breeding in Germany.
 Registered horses are also fully up-to-date and compliant with the new USEF Horse Identification rules, and all foals registered in their year of birth receive lifetime USEF numbers as well.
 North-American-bred horses and ponies are succeeding in sport and breeding both in N.A. as well as overseas.
 We are looking forward to the future successes of these N.A. bred Westfalens!

 What brand will my foal get?

 Foals born in North America and registered with the Westfalen NA will receive the W brand of the Westfalen Verband.
 Eligibility for the W brand depends on your foal’s pedigree.

 I'm registering my horse with USDF and USEF.
 Which breed do I select on their forms?

-Remember all foals registered Westfalen Verband NA will receive a complimentary USEF number!
+Remember all foals whose registration is completed by the Westfalen Verband NA in their Year of Birth will receive a complimentary USEF number!
 For USDF or for older horses registered Westfalen choose Westfalen or Westphalian as breed.
 For ponies choose German Riding Pony or Deutsches Reitpony.
 For information on horses branded/registered RPSI as Zweibrucker, Deutsches Sportpferd or Deutsches Reitpony - prior to 2017 visit the RHPSI.com website.